huiiy/GTask/README.md

 A simple, fast, and intuitive Terminal User Interface (TUI) for Google Tasks.

-## Disclaimer
-This application only runs natively on MacOs and Linus boxes due to its dependencies on Python's Curses.
-I am working to migrate this application over to Uni-Curses to support cross-platform.
 ## Features

 *   View your Google Tasks directly in the terminal